 A budding young soloist went to a great Italian musician for voice training.
 The master handed him a piece of music and said, “Practice this for one full year and then return here.”
 The request seemed a bit strange, but for the next twelve months the young man faithfully did his practicing.

-At year’s end, he returned to the musician, confident that the master would change his assignment and give him a new, higher grade of music to learn.
+At year’s end, he returned to the musician, confident that the master would change his assignment and give him a different grade of music to learn.
 But it didn’t happen.
 The master simply said, “Practice the same piece for another year and then return here.”

 Somewhat discouraged, the young singer returned home and begrudgingly rededicated himself to his task.
 For twelve more months he practiced that same piece of music over and over again.
 Then he returned again to the musician.
 As he went, he thought, “Surely this time I will be given a new piece to learn.”

 So now the young man had a decision to make.
 Should he continue to trust in the great musician and keep practicing the same piece of music?
 Or should he question the musician’s expertise and seek training elsewhere?
-Two long years had come and gone.
-The young singer had worked hard and done as he was told, but he wasn’t seeing any fruit for his labors.
+Two long years had come and gone, and the young singer had worked hard and done as he was told, only to see no fruit for his labors.
 Maybe it was now time to cut his losses with the supposed master and change everything.

 Christian, it may be that God has had you working on the same assignment for years now.
 And it also may be that you have grown very tired of singing it.
 So you’ve begun to long for something new, something different, something that will break you out of your rut.
 Perhaps you are right now even contemplating going off and doing your own thing because you are tired of living the life in which God has stationed you.